earthly/website/blog/_posts/2021-09-22-awk-examples.md

 `$NF` seems like a unusual name for printing the last column , right?
 But `NF` is actually a variable holding the *Number of Fields* in a record.
-We are just using its value as an index to refer to the last field.
+I am just using its value as an index to refer to the last field.

-We can print the actual value like this:
+I can print the actual value like this:
 ``` bash
 awk -F '\t' '{ print NF }' bookreviews.tsv| head
 ```